-Although it is perfectly acceptable to breastfeed anywhere on campus, here are a few quiet and comfortable suggestions:
+Although it is your legal right to breastfeed anywhere on campus, here are a few quiet and comfortable suggestions:

 UNC 335-336 Junior & Senior Collegium